nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 This site, the software, drivers and other products mentioned here and their updaters are all under the [Nefarius](https://euipo.europa.eu/eSearch/#details/trademarks/018878323) brand, from the developer named Benjamin Höglinger-Stelzer, A.K.A.
 Nefarius.
 You can check [his github profile link here](https://github.com/nefarius).
 The warning in the updaters are legit if they match what is being described in this page.

+### Do I need to care about adjusting the updaters if I don't care about updates?

+It's highly recommended to do so in order to prevent the security risk described in the ["Adjusting the Automatic Updater Configuration"](#adjusting-the-automatic-updater-configuration) section.

 ### Why does this update look and feel a bit sketchy?

 The updater agent is a 3rd party product, there were only very limited options available in attempting to turn it into an "important news delivery tool".
 The end result was as good as we could make it 😅